cicada-lang/xvm/docs/diary/2023-10-20-initial-plan.md

 Instead of a VM for byte code,
 I want a VM for forth-like word code.
-Because people use byte code for fast load time, but forth-like system is trivial to parse, thus already have first load time.
+Because people use byte code for fast load time, but a forth-like system is trivial to parse, thus already has first load time.

 # Basic features